anko/objerve/readme.markdown

 Wrap the given initial object (if none given, `{}`) so that it can be subscribed to.

-The resulting object behaves like a normal object, but it can be `objerve.subscribe`d to.
+The resulting object behaves like a normal object, but changes to its paths can be listened to with `objerve.addListener`.

 ## `objerve.addListener(obj, path, callback)`